karolryska/hydrapp/readme.md

 To do:
 - implement PWA
-- add setting section
-- implement design
-- adjust to desktops
 - OpenGraph - add suitable metadata
+- clean scss code
+- add page transitions and animations

 ## Setup
 To run this project you need Node.js with npm installed.